adaxiik/OO-tui/README.md

 - 8 Standardized colors

 # Notes
-- It will reset terminal using 'tput reset' on exit
 - It may not work on some terminals (that are too slow, or cant display colors)
 - It may not work on windows (but not tested)
 - Doesn't support multi-byte characters (extended ASCII, arrows, etc)